Our Purpose is to provide an organization for the graduates of the VGH School of Nursing and the UBC/VGH Collaborative programs:

 We rely on donations to support various programs including:

-The executive is elected at the annual meeting and serves for a one-year term.
+The Board is elected at the annual meeting and serves for a one-year term.

 Our job is to carry out the many functions of the Association and to be fiscally responsible for managing the finances.
 Income comes from membership fees and interest from investments.
 In addition to the positions of president, vice president, secretary and treasurer, the remaining members chair the various committees.